Financial Aid

 • Please note for summer registration: the CCPG posts to eligible student accounts within 48 hours after the student registers for a summer course.
 Students will not be dropped for nonpayment while waiting for the CCPG to post to their account.

-When registering, the system says I will be dropped from my classes if I don’t pay all fees right now?
+I am registering and the system says I will be dropped from my classes if I don’t pay all fees right now?

 If you qualify for the CCPG (fee waiver) after you’ve already paid for your enrollment fees, you will receive a reimbursement check in the mail from the Bursar’s office.
 Each semester, refunds are processed automatically after the last day to drop classes with a refund (this usually is around the same date as the financial aid freeze date).
 If any issue arises and you do not receive your refund, please check directly with the Bursar’s office.